coricave/wp-gpx-maps/readme.txt

 1. Altitude & Speed & Heart rate

 == Changelog ==

+= 1.8.01 =
+* Declare compatibility with WordPress 6.8.3 and PHP 8.3.
+* Fix PHP 8.3 warnings caused by undefined variables when generating folder shortcodes.
+* Ensure attachment metadata uses safe paths and always outputs alt attributes for accessibility.

 = 1.8.00 =
 * MapBox provider: needs ApiKey and brings a lot of new cool features like 3d maps and much more